wh0amitz/wh0amitz.github.io/_posts/2023-12-03-ad-cs-new-ways-to-abuse-manageca-permissions.md

 }
 ```

-Absolutely, it's essential to stress that we must release the OpLock after Certsrv's initial access to the old 'target.txt,' and re-establish the OpLock on the old 'target.txt' before the first execution of SetRenameInformationFile manipulation on it.
-This sequence is imperative to meet the requirements for vulnerability exploitation.

 **However, it is crucial to emphasize that we must release the OpLock after Certsrv's initial access to the old target.txt and re-set the OpLock on the old target.txt before the first execution of SetRenameInformationFile manipulation on it.
 Only by following this sequence can we meet the requirements for vulnerability exploitation.**

 **(5) Add two CDPs, As shown in the image below.**